Website Design Overview

-All of my website projects are built on a strategy created to determine the goals of the site, target a specific audience, define the brand message and develop a unique way to deliver that message to the audience in order to convert on the goals.
+All of my website projects are built on a strategy created to determine the site's goals, target a specific audience, define the brand message, and develop a unique way to deliver that message to the audience in order to achieve the set goals.
 I use the information acquired from the discovery phase of my process to identify the business objectives for the website and develop measurable goals to gauge its success.

 The Website Design Process

 We initiate the website design process with a kickoff meeting.
 This meeting includes you and any key stakeholders from your company.
 We'll discuss your business, target audience, and the goals for the website.
 The information gathered from this meeting will guide our decisions throughout the design process.
 Please be prepared to discuss the following:

 After the kickoff meeting, I'll compile my notes and create a website sitemap.
 The sitemap is a summary of all the pages that will be included on your website.
 It will serve as a structural overview and help me determine the number of pages that need to be designed.

 Next, I'll begin wireframing the homepage and key service pages.
 Wireframes provide an overview of page structure, information architecture, user flow, functionality, and intended behaviors.